e11938258/RO-Crates-and-Excel/README.md

 The main usage of the application is to craete the RO-crate by parsing the metadata, sheets and columns from the selected excel and tries to build the model.
 This is done in 2 parts - first the xlsx file is unzipped and *docProps/app.xml* and *docProps/core.xml* are used to extract the author, creation/modification dates and the application information (name and version) respectively.
 Secondly the excel file is transformed into rdf triples using the excel ontology (https://github.com/allNormal/SpreadsheetTransformation) and then the aggregate information is built from that.
 Afterwards the data is converted into JSON-LD entities and written into the RO-crate metadata (ro-crate-metadata.json).
 Finally the original file is copied over to the *data/* folder as required by the RO-crate specification.

 The other flow is to generate excel files based on the RO-crate metadata to check how the data is described.
 This is done by reading the mandatory properties of the sheets and columns and generating valid values given the restrictions defined by the properties.
 As we do not store the exact distribution information for the string and numeric columns normal distribution with the provided mean (mean and average_length respectively) and standard deviation (stdev and stdev_length respectively) is used.
 For the categorical columns we make use of the proportions to generate the same distribution of each factor.
 However, due to the library used (http://poi.apache.org/download.html#POI-5.0.0) only 256 columns are supported in the generation (this is not a limit for the RO-creation).
-The generation is repeated for each sheet.
+The generation is repeated for each sheet given the original sheets number of observations (rows).

 Both the RO-crate and the excel are created in the *output/* directory relative to the execution directory.
 The RO-create root will be the *output/ro-crate* directory and the generated excel will be call the same as the original file.